 “Woof Factor Ten” published in Ski and Board.
 Fear not, avalanche rescue dogs are at hand when you ski France, as I discovered buried alive under the snow in Tignes.

 Someone Furry Cares When You Ski France

 They seem to pause directly overhead.
-I couldn’t cry out, my body was taught with anticipation, desperate for the scrabbling sound of pause or the swishing stab of an avalanche probe.
+I couldn’t cry out.
+My body was taught with anticipation, desperate for the scraping sound of paws or the swishing stab of an avalanche probe.
 With a gasp, I started breathing again.
 This was it, I was out of here!

 But the thuds receded until there was only silence again, even more intense.
 My rescuer would return; they had to return.
 I tried to calculate how long another search cycle would take.
 The numbers weren’t coming easily.
 I kept restarting the calculations.
 Suddenly, a change in the snow disturbed me…